The terms defined below have a specific meaning in the AODocs environment, and are widely used in the Knowledge Base.

 - uploading a non-Google file as an attachment to an existing document

 Creating a new version or using the check-out / check-in feature can be automated within a workflow.

 A view is a page in AODocs that lists AODocs documents (or a subset of documents) from a document class.
 Library administrators can configure:

 - which documents are listed, based on filters predefined by the library administrator

 - how the list can be further filtered or browsed by users

 A workflow is a sequence of steps describing the life cycle of an AODocs document.
 It's composed of workflow states and transitions between these states.
 A workflow state is a step in a workflow.
 Examples of states in a simple workflow are Invoice received, Waiting for approval, Approved and Paid.

 A workflow is associated with a document class.
 When a class has an associated workflow, each new document created in this class starts in the workflow's initial state.
-The document moves to another state when a validator performs a manual workflow transition or automatically when it matches specific conditions based on time or based on the document's properties.
+The document moves to another state when a workflow participant performs a manual workflow transition or automatically when it matches specific conditions based on time or based on the document's properties.